hindmarch/flickrtest/README.md

 1. Make sure you have npm and Node (>8.9) installed
 2. Clone this repo: `git clone https://github.com/hindmarch/flickrtest.git`
-3. Get into the project folder: `cd flickrtest`
+3. Traverse into the project folder: `cd flickrtest`
-3. From the repo root folder type: `npm i`
+4. Install dependencies: `npm i`
-4. Create the `.env` file in the project root (use the file provided separately, or type `cp default.env env`)
+5. Create the `.env` file in the project root (use the file provided separately, or type `cp default.env env`)
-5. Start the server: `npm start`
+6. Start the server: `npm start`
+7. Wait for the NodeJS server and Angular app to start up (look for `｢wdm｣: Compiled successfully.`)
+8. Open the app at http://localhost:4200

 ## Features
 * Flickr keyword search